 Why?
 Because the people most likely to protect an ecosystem are the people who live in it.
 And not living in poverty means they’ll have the time, energy and budget to dedicate to local environmental protection.

 11. Speak up.

 Repeat after me: “I can make the travel industry more sustainable.”

 Ask where the recycling facilities are at your hotel, and tell someone you’re disappointed if they don’t have them.

-Ask your tour company if they offset their emissions, or at least provide an option for guests to do so individually.
+Ask your tour company whether they’ve measured their carbon emissions, what they’re doing to reduce emissions and, lastly, whether they offset them (or at least provide an option for guests to do so individually).

 (If you don’t know, a “Karen” generally means an annoying, complaining white woman whose favorite phrase is, “Can I speak with your supervisor???”)

 At first, I laughed.
 Then I forgot it.

 Then the next day I thought, hey wait, that’s actually part of the problem!

 The idea that only people of a certain degree of privilege would bother speaking up about things that should be done differently – and that they’ll definitely do it in an obnoxious way – is part of what stops things from changing for the better.